jorgecarleitao/arrow2/guide/src/ffi.md

 # Foreign Interfaces

 One of the hallmarks of the Arrow format is that its in-memory representation has a specification, which allows languages to share data structures via foreign interfaces at zero cost (i.e. via pointers).
 This is known as the [C Data interface](https://arrow.apache.org/docs/format/CDataInterface.html).

-Currently, this crate supports importing from and exporting to all non-nested DataTypes.
+This crate supports importing from and exporting to most of `DataType`s.
+Types currently not supported:

+* `FixedSizeBinary`
+* `Union`
+* `Dictionary`
+* `FixedSizeList`
+* `Null`

 ## Export